 Explore Patagonia's most breathtaking sites at a relaxed pace while staying in comfortable accommodations on this 15-day itinerary.
 Kick off in Chile's capital before continuing south to Torres del Paine National Park for glaciers, turquoise lakes, and thrilling day hikes.
 Finish across the border in Argentine Patagonia for more glaciers and a secluded mountain lodge with a variety of outdoor activities, not to mention iconic views of Mt.
 Fitz Roy.

-If you're looking to explore Chilean culture and experience the rugged landscapes of Patagonia, then this itinerary is right for you.
+Explore Chilean culture and experience the rugged landscapes of Patagonia on this ten-day trip.
 Start your adventure in the capital city of Santiago and explore the city's markets, skyscrapers, and parks.
 Next, head to the coast to experience the vibrant and colorful cities of Valparaíso and Viña del Mar.
-Then, venture south to Patagonia for a visit to Torres del Paine National Park - one of the most beautiful protected areas in the world.
-Here, you'll head out on a 4-day version of the famed "W" circuit trek to take in the stunning beauty of Patagonia on foot.
+Then, venture south to Patagonia for a visit to Torres del Paine National Park.
+Here, you'll head out on a four-day version of the famed "W" circuit trek to take in the stunning beauty of Patagonia on foot.

 Ever dreamed of embarking on an unforgettable mountain trek in Patagonia?
 Then this active 12-day itinerary is perfect for you.
 The journey begins with a tour of Santiago and the port city of Valparaiso, with a delicious wine tour in between.
 Then you'll head south to Patagonia and arrive at one of the greatest trekking sites in the world: Torres del Paine National park.
 Here you'll embark on the iconic W Trek, and spend five adventure-filled days amid the park's lakes, valleys, and glaciers.
 By the end of this excursion, you'll truly be able to say you did Patagonia right.